sociomantic-tsunami/neptune/doc/library-maintainer.rst

 also receive the bug-fixes.

 1. Merge the patch release tag into any subsequent minor branches and make a patch release for each of them.
+If the patch release being merged is tagged as a `+breaking` release, also tag the patch release on subsequent branches the same way.
 2. Merge the patch release on the latest minor branch into the corresponding major branch.
 3. If the next major branch already has one or more releases, repeat 1 and 2 for